biothings/biothings.api/docs/doc/standalone.rst

 data release.
 But things can still go wrong...

 First make sure all services are running.
-Enter the container and type ``netstat -tnlp``, you should see services running on ports (at least) 80, 7080, 7022, 9200.
-If services running on ports 7080 or 7022 aren't running, it means the hub has started.
+Enter the container and type ``netstat -tnlp``, you should see services running on ports (see usual running `services`_).
+If services running on ports 7080 or 7022 aren't running, it means the hub has not started.
 If you just started the instance, wait a little more as services may take a while before they're fully started and ready.

-If after ~1min, you still don't see the hub running, log to user ``biothings`` and check the starting sequence.
-Note: hub is running in a tmux session:
+If after ~1 min, you still don't see the hub running, log to user ``biothings`` and check the starting sequence.

+.. note:: hub is running in a tmux session, under user ``biothings``

 .. code:: bash